Best Times to Visit Colombo, Sri Lanka

 Essential Travel Tips

-Carry smaller Sri Lankan Rupees denominations for everyday transactions like tuk-tuks or street food; larger notes are sometimes inconvenient for smaller purchases.
-Consider using your credit card for larger purchases, but be aware that some smaller establishments may only accept cash.
-Many places also accept USD, but you'll get a better exchange rate using LKR.
+Carry smaller denominations of Sri Lankan Rupees (LKR) for everyday transactions like tuk-tuks and street food.
+Many smaller vendors may not have change for larger bills.
+Consider using your debit card for larger purchases, but be aware that some places may add a surcharge for card payments.

 Pack light, comfortable clothing suitable for hot and humid weather.
 Include light, breathable fabrics like cotton and linen.
-A sarong or shawl can be useful for covering up when visiting religious sites or if you feel a bit chilly in air-conditioned spaces.
+Bring a reusable water bottle to stay hydrated, especially during the warmer months.
 Don't forget insect repellent!

 Weather Details